 3. Maintain Your Thermostat at a Reasonable Temperature

 Even in an energy efficient Garbett Home, Jimmy Carter’s advice of “put on a sweater” still rings true.
-A good rule of thumb is to try not to go above 72 degrees Fahrenheit in the summer or below 68 degrees Fahrenheit in the winter.
+A good rule of thumb is to try not to go above 72 degrees Fahrenheit in the summer or higher than 68 degrees Fahrenheit in the winter.
 There is nothing more energy efficient then not using energy when you do not have to.
 Plus, would you deny yourself the cozy feeling of bundling up in a hoodie?

 4. Make a Weekly Flexible Meal Plan

 Food waste is something that Garbett Homes cannot reduce in the homes we build; however, it is an important toolkit in creating a green lifestyle.
 Having a weekly meal plan is a great way to make sure as little food goes to waste as possible.
 With this writer’s caveat being to have a floating “I do not want to cook day” incorporated in your meal plan to allow yourself forgiveness when you do not stick to the plan rigidly.
-This will allow you to keep a meal planning habit going without giving up when you break the plan due to emergencies or just a hard demanding day.
+This will allow you to keep a meal planning habit going without giving up when you break the plan due to emergencies or just a hard day.

 5. Compost Your Food Waste